Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 Here is our recommendation based on your situation:

-You are in Quebec or in a cold region
+You are in Quebec or a cold region

 → Kanartic is the logical choice.
-Designed for your climate, better warranty, local support in French.
+Designed for your climate, better warranty, local French support.

 → MrCool or Kanartic are two good options.
 The milder climate makes the differences less critical.